davidkhala/fabric-common/composer/README.md

     Boolean: a Boolean value, either true or false.
 ```
 - [out of maintain] composer is frozen to version fabric 1.2
+- no map data structure support
+- default value do not support for enum type